 Buying a property, especially abroad, is a very emotional process and people have got to be comfortable dealing with you.
 The whole idea behind Home Hunts is to make the experience of buying a property in France for our clients easy and trouble free.

-We have a wealth of profiles at Home Hunts.
-Our consultants are Chinese, Russian, Polish, Dutch, British and even one or two are French !
+We have a wealth of profiles and different nationalities at Home Hunts.
+Our consultants are British, Chinese, Russian, German, Dutch, Bulgarian, Austrian, Romanian and even one or two are French !
 They all have an international background acquired in previous experiences and that is why they will be able to understand the requirements of our foreign clientele.

 You are based in Marseille, why do you love this area?

-Coming back from the UK, my wife who is an Argentinian tango teacher said to me that she wanted to relocate “in a town with a harbor like Buenos Aires”….
+Coming back from the UK, my wife who is an Argentinian tango teacher said to me that she wanted to relocate “in a town with a harbour like Buenos Aires”….

 I agreed but insisted that there must be a good local football team….
 The only choice was Marseille really!

 More seriously, after the Milton-Keynes rainy drizzle, we wanted a place with plenty of sunshine and Marseille is quite a unique place for its environment.
-Every Saturday it only takes me 10 mn to go cycling in the famous Calanques and not many big cities in Europe can offer such unspoilt beauty at their doorstep.
+Every Saturday it only takes me 10 minutes to go cycling or walking in the famous Calanques and not many big cities in Europe can offer such unspoilt beauty at their doorstep.

 As a French national how do you find it working so closely with an international team?